Compound Arm Exercises to Build Bigger Bicep & Tricep

 FAQs

-Training your arm twice per week can provide a nice stimulus for greater growth.
+Training your arm twice-weekly can provide a nice stimulus for greater growth.
 This muscle group recovers fairly quickly, so 2–3 days between workouts is all you need.

-There are many arms compound exercises that you can do at home with dumbbells and bodyweight.
+There are many arms compound exercises that you can do at home with dumbbells and body weights.
 Follow the below-mentioned technique.

 • Choose three of the exercises and do 8–12 repetitions.